mdwcrft/mdwcrft.github.io/_posts/2019-03-02-python-advanced.md

 ```

 ### Error Handling
 Error handling or exception control is dealing with errors that may occur in a program without crashing the program itself.
-This can be done using `if <condition>: raise Exception` but more common is `try catch`.
+This can be done using `if <condition>: raise Exception` but more common is `try except`.
 ```python
 try:
     x = 4/0